Bauhaus (band): Lyrics

 In their first album and singles, Bauhaus' songs dealt with taboo subjects such as martyrdom, paranoia, madness, obsession and prostitution.
 For example, Shirley described the song "Stigmata Martyr" as about "a person whose religious obsession with Christ takes the form of a physical manifestation of the crucifixion; i.e. nail marks on the hands: 'In a crucifixion, ecstacy, Lying cross checked in agony, Stigmata bleed continuously, Holes in head, hands, feet, and weep for me.'
 When delivering these lyrics Peter became the stigmata."
 Murphy also commented on the misconceptions of the lyrics of the song: "I don't think the other members of the band really got what I was writing about, and the collective intention suddenly became very anti-religious.
 And that song is not an anti-religious song at all.
 The message is, really, the dangers of obsession, of almost psychosomatic induction of that masochism.
 That alone can be an illusion.
 And it's way off the mark as to the actual source of the message of any religious God.
 God doesn't want you to be in pain and die.
 It wasn't anti-religious.
 It wasn't demonic.
 It was alluding to the manifestation.
 Is it truly a mark of the Holy Ghost or is it simply an obsession condition?
 That's all there is to it."
-Another song, "Dark Entries", tells the story of title character Dorian Gray from Oscar Wilde's novel The Picture of Dorian Gray, which is Murphy's favorite novel.
+Another song, "Dark Entries", tells the story of title character Dorian Gray from Oscar Wilde's novel The Picture of Dorian Gray, which is Murphy's favourite novel.
 Murphy explains: "It was the first book with real substance that I chose for myself.
 It's a story of great narcissism and esoteric interior, and brilliantly written.
 It's a window into this personality, this Oscar Wilde chap I'd heard about.
 The language is so opulent.
 It's a rock star's story, really."
 The song "A God in an Alcove" was about "the story of a fallen idol."
 The track "In the Flat Field" was inspired by "the quotidian mundaneness of life in Northampton, and the desire to escape that 'flat' existence."